St. Augustine Restaurants: Local Spots for Grub and Good Times

 St. Augustine earned the No. 1 spot on Southern Living‘s South’s Best Food Towns list in 2019.
 How did the city climb to the top?
 Perhaps the fresh ingredients and local flair.
 Pair them with award-winning chefs and creative dishes, and there’s a recipe for success.
 Plus, foodies love this destination.
 So taste some of the best, and visit these St. Augustine restaurants.

 St. Augustine Restaurants: 8 Options for Different Cravings

 For upscale dining in St. Augustine, head to Collage Restaurant in the heart of the historic district.
-One thing that makes Collage Restaurant such a hit is the staff’s focus on quality and fresh ingredients.
+One thing that makes Collage Restaurant such a hit is the staff’s focus on fresh ingredients.
 Many of which are locally sourced from growers and producers in Florida.

-Open only for dinner, this hot spot provides a great place for anniversaries, special occasions or date-nights.
+Open only for dinner, this hot spot provides a place for anniversaries, special occasions or date-nights.
 For starters, select from fresh seafood or tenderloins.
 Then enjoy salads, steaks, rack of lamb, chops and seafood.
 Each dish represents flavors from all over the world.
 A few favorites: beef tenderloin, lobster ravioli and chef’s selection seafood quartet.

 Mojo Old City BBQ

 Mojo is a growing name in Florida for barbecue.
 Since opening, the restaurant has added locations throughout north and central Florida.
 Even better, this barbecue joint serves different styles of ‘cue.